TraceCaps: A Capsule-based Neural Network for Semantic Segmentation: Discussion and Related Work

 Since the inception of the first FCN model, FCN variants have become the most popular solutions for semantic segmentation.
 Compared with traditional non-deep learning techniques as well as patch-based CNN solutions, the efficacy of FCNs should be attributed, in large part, to their capability to process information from various spatial scales.

 \paragraph{FCN models} While powerful, FCNs also have some inherent limitations.
 Originated from CNNs, FCNs tend to lose precise spatial information along the pooling operations/layers, and inconsistent pixel labelings can be resulted from the limited receptive field at each neuron.
 A number of approaches have explored to add the contextual information back to the CNN component.
 Conditional Random Fields (CRFs) based solutions \citep{chen2014crf,chen2018deeplab} refine the final segmentation results with a post-processing stage to boost its ability to capture fine-grained details.
 Dilated convolutions \citep{yu2015dilate,yu2017dilated} are utilized to take advantage of the fact that the receptive fields of systematic dilation can be expanded exponentially without losing resolution.
 Fusion of global features extracted at lower layers and local features from higher layers through skip connections have also been well studied \citep{long2015fully,ronneberger2015unet}.
 To produce segmentation results with certain shape constraints, \citep{ravishankar2017shape,chen2013shape} integrate shape priors into existing deep learning framework with shape-based loss terms.
-New models have emerged in the past 18 months or so, such as multi-resolution fusion by RefineNet \citep{lin2017refinenet}, pyramid pooling module in PSPNet \citep{zhao2017pyramid}, Large kernel matters \citep{peng2017large}, Clusternet \citep{lalonde2018clusternet}, atrous convolution and fully connected CRFs \citep{zhang2018exfuse}, joint weakly-supervised and semi-supervised learnings \citep{wei2018revisiting} and Y-Net \citep{mehta2018net}.
+New models have emerged in the past { two years} or so, such as multi-resolution fusion by RefineNet \citep{lin2017refinenet}, pyramid pooling module in PSPNet \citep{zhao2017pyramid}, Clusternet \citep{lalonde2018clusternet}, atrous convolution and fully connected CRFs \citep{zhang2018exfuse}, Y-Net \citep{mehta2018net}, {HRNet \citep{sun2019high}, Panoptic-deeplab \citep{cheng2020panoptic}, and models trained with self-training \citep{zoph2020rethinking}}.

-\paragraph{Capsules, capsule nets and capsule-based segmentation solutions} The history of the notion of capsules can be dated back to \citep{hinton1981capsule}, in which the author proposed to describe an object over the viewpoint-invariant spatial relationships between the object and its parts.
-This model should be regarded as the first theoretical prototype of the latest capsule nets \citep{hinton2017nips,hinton2018ICLR}. \citep{zemel1990traffic} added probability components into this prototype and encoded both probabilities and viewpoint-invariance in a fully-connected neural network.
-The instantiation parameters of Zemel’s model were hand-crafted from input data.
+\paragraph{Capsules and capsule nets} The history of the notion of capsules can be dated back to \citep{hinton1981capsule}, in which the author proposed to describe an object over the viewpoint-invariant spatial relationships between the object and its parts.
+This model should be regarded as the first theoretical prototype of the recent capsule nets {\citep{hinton2017nips,hinton2018ICLR,hinton2019Nips}}. \cite{zemel1990traffic} added probability components into this prototype and encoded both probabilities and viewpoint-invariance in a fully-connected neural network.
+The instantiation parameters of Zemel's model were hand-crafted from input data.